 - Motorcycles: The operator of any vehicle that is considered a motorcycle must have a motorcycle endorsement on their driver's license.
 23 V.S.A. §4(18) defines what a motorcycle is.

 - 3-Wheeled Motorcycles: Operators of 3-wheeled motorcycles will be required to take the motorcycle learner's permit examination and the motorcycle skills test.
-They will receive the motorcycle endorsement (M) with an restriction card (R-8) restricting them to operation of 3-wheeled motorcycles only.
+They will receive the motorcycle endorsement (M) with a restriction restricting them to the operation of 3-wheeled motorcycles only.

 - Motor-Driven Cycles: Operators of motor-driven cycles are not required to have a motorcycle endorsement, but are required to have a valid driver's license.
 23 V.S.A. §4(45) defines what a motor-driven cycle is.